grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

 ### User interface
 ![Block diagram interface design](FreePDM_CoD-Figures/BDD_UI-design.png)

-For the user interface there are two main issues but both are related. the issue about the programming language is described below.
+For the user interface there are two main issues - although both are related, the issue relevant to the programming language is described below.
 What i mean with the figure<!--(report me(==Jee-Bee) when i'm wrong also explain why)--> above is that there are two main options of interfaces.

 1. Web interface